Spicy Southwest Turkey Burgers

 Sometimes I think I have enough of an ingredient, so I don’t buy it at the store.
 Then later in the week when I need it I realize I’m out.
 It happens more than it should.
 Anyway, I’ve skipped the jalapeños inside.
 The burgers were still tasty.
 Same with the breadcrumbs.
 Please do not skip the corn.
 I did that once.
 The burgers weren’t nearly as good.
 The frozen corn thaws as the burgers cook and helps keep them from drying out since there’s so little fat in them.

 You could have a salad or some roasted veggies to round out your meal.
-We typically eat 2 burgers each and snack on a few chips to use up whatever guac I’ve made.
+We typically eat 2 burgers each and snack on a few chips to use up whatever guac is left.
 And wash it all down with a cold one.
 The corn inside counts as a vegetable right?
 That leaves 2 burgers for each of us to take for lunch.
 Hot lunches are the best.
 Leftovers are my jam.